Johnny Kashmere: Personal life

 In 2001, Kashmere dropped out of Philadelphia University to begin his Japan Tours for Big Japan Pro Wrestling.
 In Japan, Kashmere was featured in multiple issues of Baseball Magazine's national wrestling publications and was a special guest on a nationally televised talk show.

-In July 2010, Kashmere hung up his boots following his last match at The Acid Fest and returned to college to pursue a computer science degree.
+In July 2010, Kashmere retired from professional wrestling following his last match at The Acid Fest and returned to college to pursue a computer science degree.
 Today Kashmere is graduating with two degrees and beginning his career in the IT field and working on his post grad degrees.
 He plans on running events in the future, once school is behind him.

 Kashmere has appeared on WWE Monday Night Raw, MTV, WWE Sunday Night Heat, Japan's Samurai TV, TNA Pay-Per-View, and many Philadelphia area local news segments.

-Kashmere was nationally ranked in Pro Wrestling Magazine's Top 500 wrestlers in the world 9 out of 13 years that he competed in the ring.
+Kashmere was nationally ranked in Pro Wrestling Magazine's Top 500 wrestlers in the world nine out of the 13 years that he competed in the ring.